 Tax.
 Everyone’s favourite topic!

 The tax year in Spain runs from the 1st of January to the 31st of December, unlike in the UK where it generally runs from the 6th of April to the 5th of April.

 Tax returns are filed between April and June for the previous year.
-For 2020 the dates were the 6th of April 2020 until the 30th of June 2020.
+For 2022 the dates will be the 6th of April 2023 until the 30th of June 2023.

 The income tax rates are on a sliding scale and increase the more you earn.